tarwn/lessthandot-hugo/blogs/content/posts/2011-11-02-automated-web-testing-with-selenium-2.md

   </div>
 </div>

-_Note: If you don&#8217;t have NuGet installed, I highly recommend you go check it out at [http://nuget.org/][3] or read more about it in [this recent MSDN article][4].
+_Note: If you don't have NuGet installed, I highly recommend you go check it out at [http://nuget.org/][3] or read more about it in [this recent MSDN article][4].
 NuGet is a package manager that allows us to quickly download, install, and update 3rd party packages in Visual Studio.
 It not only makes it easier to keep 3rd party libraries up to date, but also makes a number of packages more accessible, since they generally install the appropriate settings and references to easily get us started._

-Once we have all of that set up, we can create a single class file with a quick test function to verify we&#8217;re ready to go:
+Once we have all of that set up, we can create a single class file with a quick test function to verify we're ready to go:

 ```csharp
 using System;